Storyville: Endings, Twisted and Otherwise

 Lost in a snowy forest, the father and son are stranded and will certainly die if they don’t find food.
 The father catches a rabbit one day, and they eat it raw.
 Over the next several days the rabbit magically replenishes itself.
 At the end of the story, we see that the father has been cutting strips of flesh out of his leg and feeding it to the boy.

 So you can see how this might be a twist of an ending, a revelation.
 But it isn’t so much the revelation of fact, it isn’t the actions that are powerful, although they are—it’s the love of the father that overshadows everything else.
+And beyond that, how the consequences of that knowledge ripple out into the future, damaging the boy.
+They never REALLY come out of that forest whole.
 Can you see the difference?

 DEUS EX MACHINA

 Direct from Wikipedia: “deus ex machina is Latin for ‘god from the machine’ and is a plot device whereby a seemingly unsolvable problem is suddenly and abruptly solved with the contrived and unexpected intervention of some new event, character, ability or object.”
 Don’t do this.
 Don’t have a villain run over by a random car, or a sudden rainstorm appear and wash away the fire, or a new character jump in who can solve all of the problems.
 I’m sure you’re smart enough to know this already.